Highlighted-dev/musidle-guess-todays-song/README.md

 INTERMIDIATE_CA=
 ```

-5. Create an 'assets' folder in `/apps/musidle-api/src/` and put any songs that you would want there.
+6. Create an 'assets' folder in `/apps/musidle-api/src/` and put any songs that you would want there.
 The songs that were used in project were named like that: `pop1.mp3`, `rock8.mp3` etc. for phase one, `artist1.mp3` etc. for phase 2, `final1.mp3` etc. for phase 3.

-6. Make a dev and prod databases (I named them `musidle` for development and `musidle-prod` for production) in mongoDB.

 7. Start the development server: `nx serve musidle-frontend` and `nx serve musidle-api`